yavarguliyev/Doccure/README.md

 # Doccure

-### Doccure is the web application for making an online appoinment to take meet with the doctor.
+### Doccure is the web application for making an online appoinment with the doctor.

 #